wpbindt/wpbindt.github.io/_posts/2024-01-21-red-code-blue-code-honesty.markdown

 The red functions are meant to be a metaphor for async functions, and the blue ones for non-async ones.

 In this allegorical language, the main problem arises almost immediately.
 If you have some deep call stack of blue functions, and you want to call a red one on the top of it, you're going to have to go down the call stack and change every blue function on there to a red one.
 Every single one.
 That's a lot of paperwork to go through just to call a function!
 Were these functions non-colored, you could've just called it without touching the entire call stack.
-Effectively, **red (or async) functions will bleed all through your codebase**, and soon your entire codebase will consist of nothing but async functions.
+Effectively, **red (or async) functions will bleed all through your codebase**, and soon your entire codebase will consist of nothing but red (async) functions.

 The author goes into more detail, and has more to say, but it is this specific point I want to focus on here.